 Reading and writing will assess your ability to understand written French through several types of texts.
 You will have to produce two pieces of written work (50% of IGCSE, 1 hour and 45 minutes).

-French is a key qualification in a united Europe and a globalized world.
-It is useful for careers in industry, technology, engineering, business, tourism and many more.
-Since Cyprus is a member of the European Union, French companies here, will seek to employ people who can speak this language and Cypriot companies too value it.
+companies here, will seek to employ people who can speak this language and Cypriot companies too value it.
 A French qualification will give a definite advantage when seeking employment, either in Cyprus or abroad.